 Mr. Young thanked Chair Wilson for spending the time to talk with so many people

-Area that people would like to focus on during the retreat: Relationship building between members, CRC structure, liaison with City Council member, DOJ agreement, standard of review, oversight of officer-involved shooting and in custody death, increasing efficiency of the CRC, annual summit with the Auditor and Police Chief
+Area that people would like to focus on during the retreat: Relationship building between members, CRC structure, liaison with City Council member, DOJ agreement, standard of review, oversight of officer-involved shootings and in-custody deaths, increasing efficiency of the CRC, annual summit with the Auditor and Police Chief

-Mr. Rivera ask Chair Wilson if the Committee going look into workgroups during the retreat?
+Mr. Rivera ask Chair Wilson if the Committee is going look into workgroups during the retreat?

 Yes we will